Muhammad: Origins of Islam:

 The community of Believers strove to live a pious life.
 They saw this life as a preparation in a sense for the Last Day or Day of Judgment; it should be lived in obedience to God’s word as now laid out in the revelations of Muhammad.
 They believed that throughout man’s history God has, from time to time, revealed his intentions to a series of messengers or prophets of whom Muhammad was the last.

 Their steps towards inner purity included prayer, charity, fasting and pilgrimage.
-Distractions from the path of piety could include even family: “wealth and sons are the ornaments of the nearer life; but enduring works of righteousness are better before your Lord…” (Q 18:46), a passage that is somewhat reminiscent of a saying of Jesus from the Gospel of Thomas.
-In another passage the Qur’an appears to contradict it: “O you who Believe, do not forbid the good things that God has allowed you,” (Q 5:87) but the passage goes on to say: “nor go to extremes, for God does not love those who go to extremes.”
+Distractions from the path of piety could include even family: “wealth and sons are the ornaments of the nearer life; but enduring works of righteousness are better before your Lord…” (Qur’an 18:46), a passage that is somewhat reminiscent of a saying of Jesus from the Gospel of Thomas.
+In another passage the Qur’an appears to contradict it: “O you who Believe, do not forbid the good things that God has allowed you,” (Qur’an 5:87) but the passage goes on to say: “nor go to extremes, for God does not love those who go to extremes.”
 Their piety was to be always with them as a source of balance and harmony, part of their everyday life.
-They were to be: “In the world, not of the world.”
+They were to be: “In the world, not of the world.

 After the Prophet’s Death

 In the last years of his life Muhammad solidified his military and political situation.
 Following the conquest of Mecca in 630 he no longer needed to make alliances with pagan communities in order for the community of Believers to survive and grow.
-Now tribes wanted to become allies, and could do so once they declared their belief in the one true and only God and contributed taxes as a token of their commitment.
-So the community grew in size and complexity, spreading from western Arabia as far as Yemen in the South, to the East and throughout much of northern Arabia as well.
+Now tribes wanted to become allies and could do so once they declared their belief in the one true and only God and contributed taxes as a token of their commitment.
+So the community grew in size and complexity, spreading from western Arabia as far as Yemen in the south, to the east and throughout much of northern Arabia as well.

 The Qur’an open on a stand

-11th Century North African Qur’an in the British Museum.
+11th-Century North African Qur’an in the British Museum.

-Shortly after the Muhammad died in 632, Arab tribes revolted against the State of Medina.
+Shortly after Muhammad died in 632, Arab tribes revolted against the State of Medina.
 After the bloody Battle of Yamamah, in which a large number of those who had committed the Qur’an to memory perished, recording his words became a more urgent task.
-The Caliph Abu Bakr assigned the task to Zayd, who, it is said, collected the revelations “from pieces of papyrus, flat stones, palm leaves, shoulder blades and ribs of animals, pieces of leather and wooden boards, as well as from the hearts of men.”
+The Caliph Abu Bakr assigned the task to Zayd, who, it is said, collected the revelations “from pieces of papyrus, flat stones, palm leaves, shoulder blades and ribs of animals, pieces of leather and wooden boards, as well as from the hearts of men.

-It is possible that the documentation of Muhammad’s revelations may not, at the time, have been seen as the most important activity, because for them, as for many early monotheistic communities, time was running out: the Day of Judgment was approaching, so spreading the crucial tenet of salvation, “there is no God but God,” may well have been seen as their primary concern and duty.
+It is possible that the documentation of Muhammad’s revelations may not, at the time, have been seen as the most important activity, because for them, as for many early monotheistic communities, time was running out: the Day of Judgment was approaching, so spreading the crucial tenet of salvation, “there is no god but God,” may well have been seen as their primary concern and duty.

 Within ten years of their Prophet’s death the Believers had spread their idea of monotheism to Syria, Iraq, Persia, and Egypt, moving over the next three decades into parts of Europe, North Africa and Central Asia.